future-skill/future-skill.github.io/docs/create_an_exercise/UI.md

 : A list of segments (list of points) to use to draw the shape, required and positional : Each segment must consist of one to three points (first must be one point):
 : - Single point means a straight line to that point
-: - Two points is a quadratic B zier curve with a control point (first) and an end point (second) : - Three points is a cubic B zier curve with two control points and an end point (last)
+: - Two points is a quadratic Bézier curve with a control point (first) and an end point (second) : - Three points is a cubic Bézier curve with two control points and an end point (last)

 `bounds` - `tuple[tuple[float, float], tuple[float, float]]` S
 : The bounds of the shape used to determine size and pivot, calculated if omitted